-The Micheaux Film Festival is a multicultural film festival that showcases and celebrates diverse representation in the entertainment landscape, while cultivating a community that gives artists an opportunity to tell their unique stories.
-With a cutting-edge and fresh take on the festival experience, we bring independent creatives together and curate an environment for artists to build relationships with future collaborators in the television, film, and digital space.
+The Micheaux Film Festival is a multicultural film festival that showcases and celebrates diverse representation in the entertainment and media landscape, while cultivating a dynamic community that gives artists an opportunity to tell their unique stories.
+We are a festival in living color, inclusive, intersectional, and disruptive.
+We offer a cutting-edge and fresh take on the traditional festival experience, and bring independent creatives together to curate an environment for artists to build sincere relationships with future collaborators in the television, film, media, and digital space.

 The festival is aptly named after Oscar Micheaux, a pioneer filmmaker described as one the most successful African-American filmmakers of the first half of the 20th century.
 His legacy lives on through his writing, directing, producing, and distribution of over 44 feature films during his lifetime.

 As members of the BIPOC community, we understand the importance of representation, especially in media and entertainment.
 Our main focus is to curate an environment where all feel welcomed, part of a community, and able to identify with the stories they see play out on screen and behind the scenes.

 MFF has been featured in domestic and international press and publications like: Forbes, Black Enterprise, CNN Philippines, Moviemaker Magazine, Deadline, Shadow & Act, Popsugar and NBC and CBS local news.
 In addition, MFF alumni have gone on to sign with top agencies and management companies, ink deals for their projects that've screened at the festival and work with major studios/networks.